Pattern

 1 oz (28 g) Hallertauer hops (2 min.)

-2 Activators™ Wyeast 2035-PC American Lager,
+2 Activators™ Wyeast 2035-PC American Lager

-Wyeast 2002-PC Gambrinus Style Lager, or
+Wyeast 2002-PC Gambrinus Style Lager

 Wyeast 2352-PC Munich Lager II